isomerpages/ogp/_about-us/eng/dexter.md

 pastProducts: []
 accomplishments: >-
-  * Performed intra- and inter-timeslot validation on change in the schedule management form.
+  * Performed intra- and inter-timeslot validation on change in the schedule management form

-  * improved HAS user experience by setting additional timeslots to continue from the end of the previous selection.
+  * Improved HAS user experience by setting additional timeslots to continue from the end of the previous selection

   * Implemented confirmation modals for appointment creation and rescheduling in HAS
 quote: ""